The Bear Coast

 -

-From the moment you arrive in Kodiak to the final goodbye in Anchorage, we’ve got you fully covered—including all internal Alaska flights and floatplane transfers, which many companies leave out and charge an additional $3,000–$4,000 for.
+From the moment you arrive in Anchorage to the final goodbye in Kodiak, we’ve got you fully covered.

-Accommodations from the night of the welcome dinner through your final night in Anchorage
+Accommodations from the night of the welcome dinner through your final night in Kodiak

 All meals from dinner on Day 1 through breakfast on Day 10, featuring fresh, local Alaskan fare